Krion5534/Dr.Mane/README.md

 options = get_form_options()          # values for the urgency and diagnosis dropdowns
 ```

 - **Manual patients** arrive at the current minute and join the queue; the scheduler admits them on the next step.
-Blank names become “Patient

-    ”.
-Ages and urgency may be given as strings (as HTML forms send them), and an empty diagnosis means “not yet diagnosed” (a general doctor is assigned).
+Blank names become "Patient <id>".
+Ages and urgency may be given as strings (as HTML forms send them), and an empty diagnosis means "not yet diagnosed" (a general doctor is assigned).
 Invalid input raises `ValueError`.

-- **`snapshot()`** contains the clock, free beds, ICU beds and nurses, every doctor’s status and current patient, the waiting room (with wait times and required specialty) and patients in treatment.
+- **`snapshot()`** contains the clock, free beds, ICU beds and nurses, every doctor's status and current patient, the waiting room (with wait times and required specialty) and patients in treatment.
 - `admit_patient(patient, manager, clock)` returns `(admitted, doctor_id)` and changes nothing unless the patient can be fully admitted.

 ## Testing